-St. George’s Independent School seeks a passionate, entrepreneurial, and hard-working individual who is energized by work with families to serve as Middle and Upper School Spanish Teacher, beginning August 2019.
-St. George’s Independent School welcomes applications from persons of any race, color, creed, nationality, or ethnic origin.
+St. George’s Independent School seeks a passionate, entrepreneurial, and hard-working individual who is energized by work with families to serve as a Middle and Upper School Spanish teacher beginning August, 2021.

 Duration: Annual Letter of Agreement

 The successful candidate will possess skills and experience that would include the ability to: